A little CAHSLA history by Jane Thompson, 2004

 The top priorities at that time for medical libraries, and particularly for small hospital libraries, was to develop an efficient and cost-effective method for interlibrary loans that allowed the small institution to provide the same top service that the academic health centers supplied to their users, and to gain efficient access to Medline.
 There was a need for local training for online searchers, and for a forum for discussion of events affecting Cincinnati libraries, as well as a place where policies of service could be agreed upon.

 Our group was not formed in a vacuum.
 Other nearby library groups were also looking at effective ways to organize for ILL and Medline delivery and other services via consortial arrangements.
-On October 20, 1975, Janette Closurdo, Director of libraries at ST. Joseph Mercy Hospital, Pontiac Michigan was invited to Cincinnati to present the work of HIRA (Health Instructional Resources Associated) and the Metropolitan Detroit Medical Library Group (MDMLG).
+On October 20, 1975, Janette Closurdo, Director of Libraries at St. Joseph Mercy Hospital (Pontiac, MI), was invited to Cincinnati to present the work of HIRA (Health Instructional Resources Associated) and the Metropolitan Detroit Medical Library Group (MDMLG).

 So what has happened during these 30+ years since that September day?
 Well, the By Laws have been rewritten, revised and updated multiple times to reflect changes in practice.
 On the local level, an Interlibrary Loan plan was devised, a Mini-union list of reference titles created, and a Medline consortium, COCLS, was formed by several CAHSLA members in order to provide online searching in an economically efficient manner.
 “Each hospital in the consortium had a direct line to NLM, and could provide bibliographies to docs within minutes.”
 As the regional library network developed under the umbrella provided by the National Library of Medicine, CAHSLA benefited from many federally-funded programs, including an Extramural Coordinator, who functioned as a liaison between the network and the basic units (that’s us, remember) offering coordination of ILL in the region and encouraging formation of peer groups where they were needed.
 CAHSLA presented many workshops on the new technologies, searching, cooperative collection development, and the all-important ILL.
 The association made some forays into library science CE courses, hosted at least two regional MLA conferences, and continued an effort to collaborate with the Dayton health sciences librarians until the demise of that organization.
 On the regional level, CAHSLA participated in the various configurations of regional libraries devised by NLM: KOMRLN, GMRMLN, MC/MLA, and finally, Midwest Chapter, MLA.
 And of course, many sub organizations formed and unformed under the aegis of the RML: A veritable Alphabet Soup of organizations.